 The straightforward way to compute each $F(i,j)$ takes $O(n^3)$ time, which results in an $O(n^5)$-time algorithm for computing $\varGamma_\mathcal{S}$.
 Indeed, the runtime of the above algorithm can be drastically improved to $O(n^2 \log^2 n)$, by properly using dynamic 2D range trees with some tricks.
 We provide some brief ideas here and defer the details to Appendix~\ref{appendix:algorithm_via_2d_rangetree}.

 A legal pair $(i,j)$ is composed of two points, $a_i$ and $a_j$.
 We examine all such pairs and compute the corresponding $F(\cdot, \cdot)$ values in a fashion by first enumerating $a_i$ from left to right and then $a_j$ from bottom to top (when $a_i$ is fixed).
 When we are about to compute $F(i,j)$, we need a data structure that stores $F(i',j') \cdot \varPi_{i,j,i',j'}$ as the weight for each legal pair $(i',j')$ and also supports range sum queries (as only those $(i',j') \in J_{i,j}$ are of interest).
 A 2D range tree seems to fit here because each legal pair $(i,j)$ can be uniquely represented by a 2D point $(x(a_i), y(a_j))$ and we can thus associate on it the corresponding weight.
 On the other hand, such a range tree must be dynamic since the weights of legal pairs keep varying from time to time.
 We show, in Appendix~\ref{appendix:rangetree:details:2016}, how to carefully design such a data structure, and more importantly, how to use it to efficiently and correctly update those weights throughout the entire computation of $F(i,j)$'s.
-As such, we conclude the following. \begin{theorem} The CSD problem for $d=2$ can be solved in $O(n^2 \log^2 n)$ time. \end{theorem}
+As such, we conclude the following. \begin{theorem} The Colored Dominance-free Probability Computing problem for $d=2$ can be solved in $O(n^2 \log^2 n)$ time, so is the Colored Dominance-free Counting problem. \end{theorem}